tomjoht/tomjoht.github.io/_posts/2017/9/2017-09-20-plain-language-ruined-my-delight-in-language.md

 ## Language as a tool of expression

 For the literary essayist or novelist, language is a tool for expression.
 The more words you know, the more precise you can be in finding the exact word or phrase to describe something.
 When my wife writes her essays, maybe there's no better phrase to capture her meaning than "erstwhile acolyte."
-In my head, I ask, would "former follower" or "previous disciple" not have worked equally well?
+But in my head, I ask, would "former follower" or "previous disciple" not have worked equally well?
 Is it always necessary to send readers to the dictionary?
 Then again, perhaps there's a play on words she's going for (partial alliteration), or maybe she's mimicking the diction of the early 20th-century author (her essay focuses on Virginia Wolf), or she might be mocking someone by using a pseudo-formal phrase.

-I'm 42 years old, and I don't think I've ever used the word "erstwhile" in either speech or writing, let alone "erstwhile acolyte..
+I'm 42 years old, and I don't think I've ever used the word "erstwhile" in either speech or writing, let alone "erstwhile acolyte.
 Why would someone decide to suddenly use this phrase instead of something simpler?

 The [Simplified Technical English (STE) dictionary](http://idratherbewriting.com/2017/01/25/hyperste-simplified-technical-english-asd-ste100/) limits the number of words you can use to around 900.
 Any word that has multiple meanings is usually restricted, or if used, can only be used in its most conventional way.
 Would literature be better off following the guidelines of Simplified Technical English?
 Is it time to move "erstwhile" to the growing list of extinct words?